daithimarkham/Machine-Learning-and-Statistics-Assessment/README.md

+# David Markham
 # Machine-Learning-and-Statistics-Assessments
+# G.M.I.T.
+# Lecturer: Dr. Ian Mcloughlin

-Jupyter Notebook containing four assessments which we will be given over the duration of the semester.
+## Jupyter Notebook containing four assessments which we will be given over the duration of the semester.

 ### If you are having problems with Github not displaying the contents of the notebook.